jasbur/RaspiWiFi/Readme.txt

 RaspiWiFi is a program to headlessly configure a Raspberry Pi's WiFi connection using using any other WiFi-enabled device (much like the way a Chromecast or similar device can be configured).

+It can also be used as a method to connect wirelessly point-to-point with your Pi when a network is not available or you do not want to connect to one.
+Just leave it in Configuration Mode, connect to the "RaspiWiFi[xxxx] Setup" access point.
+The Pi will be addressable at 10.0.0.1 using all the normal methods you might use while connected through a network.

-RaspiWiFi has been tested with the Raspberry Pi B+, Raspberry Pi 3, and Raspberry Pi Zero W.
+RaspiWiFi has been
+tested with the Raspberry Pi B+, Raspberry Pi 3, and Raspberry Pi Zero W.